afirstenberg/multivocal/README.md

 ### Intents, Actions, and Outents

 User actions in Dialogflow are represented by two things: The Intent name and the Action name.
-Multivocal uses these to determine which handler should be called to do any additional processing and what should be sent in response.
-Multivocal prefixes these with "Intent." and "Action." respectively and stores them in the following environment
+Multivocal prefixes these with "Intent." and "Action." respectively and stores them in the environment values below.

-values:
+In Actions Builder, in addition to an Intent name which may be available, there is also the Scene name and the Handler name.
+For consistency, the Handler name is prefixed with "Action.".
+The Scene name is available through the Body environment, but isn't otherwise stored.

+In general, for either platform, you should be planning on the "Action".

 * ActionName
     The action name provided from Dialogflow
+    or the handler name provided from Actions Builder
 * Action
     The action name prefixed with "Action."
 * IntentName
-    The intent name provided from Dialogflow
+    The intent name provided from Dialogflow or Actions Builder
 * Intent
     The Intent name prefixed with "Intent."

+Multivocal uses these to determine which handler should be called to do any additional processing and what should be sent in response.

 Additionally, Multivocal defines the concept of an "Outent".
 You can set this environment setting in a handler to provide additional choices for responses which may be different than the default ones you provide for the intent or action.
 You do not need to prefix it with "Outent.", although you're allowed to do so.
-You're not required to set one at all, if if you do, it should be in the environment setting:
+You're not required to set one at all, but if you do, it should be in the environment setting:

 * Outent